Braxton Mitchell: Digital drivers licenses

 In 2023 Mitchell sponsored House Bill 519 which allows for Montanan's to obtain a digital version of their drivers license in their Apple Wallet in addition to their physical license by September 2025.
 The Montana Motor Vehicle Division came in as proponents to the bill.
 The bill was signed into law by Republican Governor Greg Gianforte on April 26, 2023.
 In 2025, Mitchell sponsored HB196 and HB249, which enhanced Montana’s digital identification laws before its roll out in September 2025.
 The legislation makes it unlawful to falsify a digital driver’s license, authorizes the ability to use a digital license to purchase age-restricted products like alcohol and tobacco, and enhances privacy protections by requiring businesses that scan digital IDs to use the scan data solely for age verification, prohibit its sale or transfer, and delete the data within 180 days.
 Both bills were signed into law by Governor Greg Gianforte.

 Coal power

 Mitchell sponsored a measure that would have made it more difficult for a private utility company in Montana to shutter a power plant, a move aimed at blocking the closing of the Colstrip coal-fired power plant in eastern Montana.
 The measure was tabled in March 2021.
 The Colstrip plant's owners, Puget Sound Energy, closed two of the four units at the plant in January 2021, and announced that the remaining two units would close within five years.

+Ballot requirements

+In 2025 Mitchell sponsored legislation that changed voting requirements for absentee voting to require that a voter's birth year be written on the outside of the return envelope.
+The bill became law in May of 2025, passing the Republican-controlled state legislature along party lines.
+The new requirements led to an increase in rejected absentee ballots in municipal elections that year.